Euro20179/Euro20179.github.io/README.md

 * {ssize any text in here will be of size size}
 * {#color any text in here will be color}
 * {bg:color any text in here will have a background color of color}
+* {cursor:type:text} any text will have a cursor of type
 <br>
 <br>